 This is an inference tool, not a control system.
 It does not manage grid operations, dispatch generation, or control substations.
 It assists with analysis, documentation, and reporting - not real-time operational decisions.

-The system does not include power flow analysis, load forecasting models, or energy market simulation tools.
-It is a general-purpose AI that assists with documentation, analysis, and drafting around your existing modeling tools.
+The system is a general-purpose AI that assists with documentation, analysis, and drafting around your existing modeling tools, not a substitute for power flow analysis, load forecasting, or energy market simulation.

 After the 30-day included support period, your organization is responsible for OS security updates, model updates, and general system maintenance.
 For air-gapped deployments, updates are applied via physical media.